Global warming may have contributed to the emergence of coronavirus

 Molecules that eat up plastic waste, including PET bottles, may soon become widely used as scientists leap ahead in developing new super enzymes.

-Typhoons will become more intense as a result of global warming, but Japan has to do more to prepare itself for this perfect storm.
+Typhoons will become more intense as a result of global warming, but Japan must do more to prepare itself for the perfect storm.

 Unite Behind the Science: this was the title of the conference held at the COP25 on 10 December.
 Greta Thunberg’s presence filled the arena, but this time it was scientists’ turn to speak.